Keeping Warmer in the Great Outdoors

 On the Hunt for Better Insulation

 More recently, PrimaLoft created a new twist on NASA-pioneered aerogel insulation with a line called Cross Core, for more general-purpose use in outdoor apparel.
-This started with a bucket of aerogel dust created as a by-product from the manufacturing process Aspen developed with NASA.
+When Bob Dempsey, now PrimaLoft’s lead aerogel engineer, got a chance to examine by-products from the manufacturing process Aspen had developed with NASA, he had an idea.
+“It looked a lot like the graphite ceramic material we infused into fibers in the past," he said.
+"I wondered if we could do that.”

-Although PrimaLoft ended up finding a different supplier for aerogel particles, Dempsey said, “working with Aspen was crucial to the early development of this first-of-its kind technology.”
+While PrimaLoft works with a variety of suppliers for aerogel particles, Dempsey said, “working with Aspen was crucial to the early development of this first-of-its kind technology.”

 Ken Fisk, PrimaLoft’s global communications manager, said the development lets a jacket perform better for its weight and thickness, and retain that performance when wet or compressed.